 The profitability of our business depends on the interest rates at which our customers are willing to borrow, and the interest rates at which our funding partners are willing to lend.
 If we fail to respond to the fluctuations in interest rates in a timely manner and reprice our loan products, our loan products may become less attractive to our customers.
 For example, in a falling interest rate environment, potential customers may seek lower priced loans from other channels if we do not lower the interest rates on our loan products.
-Similarly, if we fail to respond to fluctuations in interest rate environment, potential investment products, our investment products may lose competitiveness.
+Similarly, if we fail to respond to fluctuations in interest rates in a timely manner and reprice our investment products, our investment products may lose competitiveness.
 For example, in a rising interest rate environment, potential investors may seek higher return investments from other channels if we do not increase the return on our investment products.
-Moreover, if we are unable to reprice our loan products may be tween the interest rates on our loan products and the interest rates on our investment products may be adversely affected.
+Moreover, if we are unable to reprice our loan products and investment products correspondingly, the spreads between the interest rates on our loan products and the interest rates on our investment products may be adversely affected.